ascherblackwood/HELIX/ACTV_PRD.md

 ---

-*This PRD reflects ActV v3.2.1 as of September 2025 and serves as the comprehensive specification for current and planned functionality.*
+*This PRD reflects ActV v3.4.1 as of October 2025 and serves as the comprehensive specification for current and planned functionality.*

 ## 13. Release Notes